As well as working in museums and galleries, history of art graduates work in marketing, public relations and event

 - time-management skills

 - the ability to work independently and in teams

 - listening skills.

-There are many postgraduate qualifications that relate to jobs in the art history field.
-For example, an MA in museum and gallery studies or curating or conservation science are available.
+Many postgraduate qualifications relate to jobs in the art history field.
+For example, you can study an MA in museum and gallery studies, curating or conservation science.
 These qualifications can lead on to jobs in museums and galleries.

 Arts and heritage management are also popular choices, as they provide a broader skills base and open up a range of job opportunities, often at a more senior level.

-Research degrees, such as PhD or MPhil, are useful, and sometimes essential, for those interested in an academic career and who wish to develop expertise in a narrowly-defined area of art history.
+Research degrees, such as PhD or MPhil are useful, and sometimes essential if you wish to pursue an academic career and need to develop expertise in a more narrowly defined area of art history.

 What do history of art graduates do?

-History of art graduates enter a variety of careers but popular roles include marketing associate professionals, sales and retail assistants, public relations professionals, archivists and curators and conference and exhibition managers and organisers.
+History of art graduates enter a variety of careers, but popular roles include sales, marketing and related associate professionals, artistic, literary and media occupations, teaching professionals, business, research and administrative professionals and media professionals.

 |Type of work||Percentage|